bcgov/PIMS/openshift/JENKINS_SLAVES.md

 > TODO

-# Advanced Jenkins Topics
+# Advanced Jenkins Configuration

-## Configuration and Customization

-### Environment Variables

-- `NODEJS_SLAVE_IMAGE`

-  Setting this value overrides the image used for the default NodeJS agent pod configuration.
-The default NodeJS agent pod uses `docker.io/openshift/jenkins-agent-nodejs-8-centos7` or `registry.redhat.io/openshift3/jenkins-agent-nodejs-8-rhel7` depending whether you are running the CentOS or RHEL version of the Jenkins image.
-This variable must be set before Jenkins starts the first time for it to have an effect.

-### Volume Mount Points
+## Volume Mount Points

 The Jenkins image can be run with mounted volumes to enable persistent storage for the configuration: